DiogoF17/LPOO_18-19/docs/README.md

 >
 >> #### Purely aesthetic Classes and Methods:
 >>
->> Concerning the [DrawLanterna](../code/src/main/java/com/aor/ghostrumble/view/DrawLanterna.java) class, all of its methods are meant only to visually represent the data contained in the classes belonging to the **model** module.
+>> Concerning the "drawer" classes, like [DrawLanternaGame](../code/src/main/java/com/aor/ghostrumble/view/GameLanterna.java) and similar, all of its methods are meant only to visually represent the data contained in the classes belonging to the **model** module.
 Therefore, it wouldn't be the best use of development time to unit test these methods, as the important part is that the model and controller properly process that data, based on user input.
->>
->> Adding to this, the [GameLanterna](../code/src/main/java/com/aor/ghostrumble/view/GameLanterna.java) class calls, in its constructor, methods to initialize the screen.
-These methods are not tested for on the unit tests that were developed, even though they are covered, for the reasons stated on the paragraph above.
 >
 >> #### Additional Notes
->> There is also one surviving mutation due to the presence of a System.out.println() call.
+>> While it is stated above that the drawing methods are not tested, we do test the **view** methods that are related to user input, in order to know if, based on the input received, they are creating the concrete event that corresponds to the pressing of that key.
+In order to that, some screens may pop up and "start acting weird", but it is all necessary to test those functionalities.
 >>
->> The number of mutations killed on the class [Poltergeist](../code/src/main/java/com/aor/ghostrumble/model/Poltergeist.java) depends on the results from random number generation, in any given test run.
->>
 >> There is a difference between the coverage stats provided by the unit tests on IntelliJ, and those provided by running _pitest_.
 However, both were run with the exact same code.

 > ### Concerning the individuality of the tests
-> Due to the structure of our code, there are classes which have the function of calling the proper methods from other classes, while not directly manipulating the data of the game, these classes being the updater classes in the Controller module ([Updater](../code/src/main/java/com/aor/ghostrumble/controller/Updater.java), [PlayerUpdater](../code/src/main/java/com/aor/ghostrumble/controller/PlayerUpdater.java), [EnemiesUpdater](../code/src/main/java/com/aor/ghostrumble/controller/EnemiesUpdater.java) and [BulletsUpdater](../code/src/main/java/com/aor/ghostrumble/controller/BulletsUpdater.java)) and the [GameLanterna](../code/src/main/java/com/aor/ghostrumble/view/GameLanterna.java) class.
+> Due to the structure of our code, there are classes which have the function of calling the proper methods from other classes, while not directly manipulating the data of the game; some of these classes being the updater classes in the main Controller module ([Updater](../code/src/main/java/com/aor/ghostrumble/controller/Updater.java), [PlayerUpdater](../code/src/main/java/com/aor/ghostrumble/controller/PlayerUpdater.java), [EnemiesUpdater](../code/src/main/java/com/aor/ghostrumble/controller/EnemiesUpdater.java) and [BulletsUpdater](../code/src/main/java/com/aor/ghostrumble/controller/BulletsUpdater.java)).
 For this reason, some of those methods cannot be properly **unit** tested, as they don't contain any of the data they manipulate.
 Therefore, in those cases, we developed tests to see the effect of the methods on the data stored on the model classes, using that data to verify the correct operation of those methods, in the classes stated above.

 ## Self-evaluation

-> For the intermediate delivery:
->
 > Eduardo Ribeiro (up201705421@fe.up.pt): 50%
 >
 > Diogo Machado (up201706832@fe.up.pt): 50%